Applications of Humanoid Robots

 The ultimate goal: a robot in every home.
 Androids will one day do the laundry, wash dishes, cook meals, and tidy up.
 By understanding the chaotic, unstructured environment of a home, they will liberate humans from household chores, returning hours of free time to every day.

-New applications are being discovered every day as AI capabilities expand.
+New applications are discovered every day as AI capabilities expand.
+Compare the robots built for each of these jobs across the WhichAndroid database.